aws-solutions-library-samples/guidance-for-querying-sustainability-documents-using-generative-ai-for-esg-reporting-on-aws/README.md

 npm install i -D
 ```

+#### 4 - Enable Bedrock Access in your AWS Account

+Access Amazon Bedrock foundation models, such as Claude 3.0 Sonnet, is not granted by default.
+To gain access, you must log into your AWS account and grant access inside the Bedrock service through the AWS console.
+Additional instructions are [provided here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) on how to grant a access to the account where the infrastructure in deployed in.

 # Deploy

 There are seven steps to deploy the sample code guidance in your AWS account: